geraldbustosm/trenes/README.md

 # Trains Project

-Tains is a desktop application for windows, wich it'll generate a better process control management of the rails that are entered into the system.
+Trains is a desktop application for windows, wich it'll generate a better process control management of the rails that are entered into the system.

   - Insertion of station, locomotives and wagons
   - See the time and in which stations are the bags and locomotives